Pandede/GroupWorm/README.md

 3. Type ```python main.py```

 ## Progress
 Tons of bug are waited to be solved between the webdriver and PyQt5.
-For instance, When "Start" is pressed, it does not make a right action.
+For instance, When "Start" is pressed, it has no response if the browser is closed.